Shreve & Co.: History

 The company's precursor, The Shreve Jewelry Company, was established by Rodman's father and uncle, George and Samuel Shreve, who had moved to San Francisco from New York City.
 George learned goldsmithing from his older half-brother, Benjamin.
 The latter had established Shreve, Crump & Low in Boston.

 By the 1880s, The Shreve Jewelry Company was considered among the finest silversmiths in the United States, selling high quality timepieces, gold, and silver jewelry, aside from diamonds and precious stones.
 The store, which had opened at Montgomery and Clay, soon moved to Market Street.

 Just a month before the 1906 San Francisco earthquake, Shreve & Co. opened its new eleven-story building at Post and Grant.
 Built with the latest engineering technologies of its time, the Shreve & Co. building was one of a few San Francisco buildings that survived the April 18 earthquake.
 During the fire, silver and jewels were rushed into the fireproof vault by the staff where most of it remained unharmed, however, 3 weeks would pass before the safe was cool enough to open.
 With its building rendered unusable, the company opened shop in Oakland, where it stayed for two years.
 The company's first flatware products and illustrated catalogs were created at this time.

 In 1992, Shreve & Co filed Chapter 11 bankruptcy (owned at the time by Birks Group of Canada) and was sold to The Schiffman Group in North Carolina and to Suna Bros Inc. in New York.

 In March 1996, Shreve & Co. purchased San Francisco's Mobell Jewelry from Sidney Mobell.

 In 2011, after more than a century of operating within California, the company launched its first store in Portland, Oregon, offering timepieces from A. Lange & Söhne, Baume & Mercier, IWC, Jaeger-LeCoultre, Officine Panerai, Patek Philippe, Rolex, Wellendorff and Vacheron Constantin.

-In 2015, Shreve & Co lost their lease to Harry Winston due to skyrocketing rents around Union Square.
+In 2015, Shreve & Co lost their lease to Harry Winston due to rising rents around Union Square.
 They relocated further down to 150 Post St.

+In April 2022, Shreve & Co lost their Patek Philippe authorized dealer status.

+In June 2023, a customer sued Shreve & Co, alleging that its sales staff pressured him to spend $220,000 to be offered a chance to buy a Patek Philippe wristwatch, while concealing its imminent loss of authorized dealer status.